 Did you need a quick and easy way to move Dropbox photos to Google Photos without downloading and uploading?
-Luckily, you will find a brand new way to move pictures from Dropbox to Google Photos with the help of a free cloud to cloud transfer manager tool-MultCloud.
+Luckily, you will find a brand new way to transfer photos from Dropbox to Google Photos with the help of a free cloud to cloud file manager tool-MultCloud.

 As a pioneer in the cloud service field, Dropbox is favored by over 500 million registered users across 180 countries.
 Among the users who have Dropbox accounts, one group of users cannot be ignored.
 They may not use Dropbox to save work files as office workers do, nor do they store study materials or lab reports like students.
 They use Dropbox to store items that are related to their lives.
 With Dropbox, they can save precious and interesting photos, family videos, beloved movies and other files to record lovely moments in their life.

 However, there are some possible issues that users have to pay attention to when storing photos in Dropbox.

 1. A small volume of free storage: Dropbox only offers 2 GB free space for users.
 So cloud space gets full soon.

 2. Limited supported file formats: Dropbox supports limited image and video formats, so it might not perfectly fulfill client demand.